llvm/torch-mlir/docs/development.md

 ### Initiate Build

 1. [Configure the build](#configure-for-building) if you haven't already done so.
-1. Use one of the following commands to build the project:
-    - Build everything (including LLVM if in-tree)
+1. Append the base command:

     ```shell
     cmake --build build
     ```

+1. **If you want to...**
-    - Build just torch-mlir (not all of LLVM)
+    - **...build _just_ torch-mlir (not all of LLVM)**, append:

       ```shell
-      cmake --build build --target tools/torch-mlir/all
+       --target tools/torch-mlir/all
       ```

+      - NOTE: skipping this will result in _everything_ being built, which includes LLVM if configured as "in-tree"
-    - Run unit tests.
+    - **...run unit tests**, append:

       ```shell
-      cmake --build build --target check-torch-mlir
+       --target check-torch-mlir
       ```

-    - Run Python regression tests.
+    - **...run Python regression tests**, append:

       ```shell
-      cmake --build build --target check-torch-mlir-python
+       --target check-torch-mlir-python
       ```

+1. Execute the command with the desired targets, if any.

 ## Setup Python Environment to export the built Python packages